Join the Global Breast Cancer Movement

 The proportion (percentage) of people in a population who have a certain disease, behavior or characteristic at a defined point in time.

-Steps taken to lower the risk of a disease or delay the onset of a disease.
+Steps taken to prevent or lower the risk of a disease.

 Primary Tumor